Do you think you need an estate sale, but unsure of where to even begin? You are not alone! It is new territory for almost everyone.

 Does your neighborhood/community allow estate sales?

 Many neighborhoods have Deed Restrictions which do not allow for estate sales, garage sales, yard sales and the like.
 It is best to have a clear understanding of what is allowed before meeting with a company.
+Most all Deed Restrictions are available through your HOA or online.

 If restrictions exist, some companies may migrate the contents to another client home or conduct a Private Sale if appropriate.